programmablemd/spry/service/compliance-explorer/README.md

 - [`surveilr`](https://www.surveilr.com/) is used to ingest CSV files — ensure it is installed or available in your PATH.
 - Commands above assume a Unix-like shell; Windows paths/commands differ slightly.
 - The top of this `README.md` contains a YAML front-matter example used by SQLPage:
-  - siteName: Sets the site name as Cpation-Explorer.
+  - siteName: Sets the site name as compliance-explorer.
   - database_url: Points to the SQLite database (sqlpage.db) in read-write-create mode.
   - web_root: Defines the web root directory for serving files (./)
   - allow_exec: Enables execution of scripts/SQLPage commands.